 This Clear Language Lab webinar took place on March 8, 2023 as part of the Plain Language Foundations series.
-Check out the notes below, or access the webinar recording and slides.
+Check out the notes below or access the webinar recording and slides.

-Grammar & Plain Language
+Grammar & plain language

 Using plain language means centering your audience’s needs and goals, and writing so they can find, understand, and use the information you're sharing.